mylesmegyesi/metis/README.md

 ;{:first-name ["not all a's"]}
 ```

-### Composing Validators
+### Composing validators

-In the same way that we can use custom validators within a defvalidator, we can also use previously defined validators.
+As I said before, validators are functions that accept a map, key and options.
+The function produced by the `defvalidator` macro also adheres to this interface, meaning that it can be reused in the same manner as custom validators.
+Let's take a look at how we can use this simple feature to validate nested maps.

 ```clojure
 (defvalidator :country